There are no prerequisites for this course.

 D. Have the ability to upload the recorded video to YouTube.

-course for spring and fall terms.
-Sections offered during summer and
+this course for spring and fall terms.
+Sections offered during

-express terms require a higher number of coursework hours per week.
+summer and express terms require a higher number of coursework hours

 |Program Learning Outcomes: